pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tip:: IF you have trouble installing these, see the :doc:`installing-packages` tutorial.

-Now run this command from the same directory where :file:`setup.py` is located:
+Now run this command from the same directory where :file:`setup.py` is located (packaging_tutorial):

 .. code-block:: bash